 6.3.5 Presentation overlay (screen share)

+6.3.5.0 General

-One common situation in a meeting is to present additional material (e.g. slides, video, notes) on a display (screen or projector).
+One common situation in a meeting is to present additional material (e.g., slides, screen share video, notes, etc.) on a display (screen or projector).
 When capturing such a display with a 360-degree camera, this can lead to significant quality degradations, based on the characteristics of the camera, display and lighting conditions.
-Simply most setups will not allow to capture both users and display both in high detail and ideal lighting, and display refresh rate and camera capture rate are often mis-aligned.
+Simply most setups will not allow to capture both users and a display in high detail and ideal lighting, further the display refresh rate and camera capture rate are often mis-aligned.
 To mitigate this problem the ITT4RT client allows to replace the captured content with the original presentation material.
-We can consider the replacement of image data in the 360-degree video as a special case of overlays that should either be handled in sending client of the 360-video or in the network (MRF/MCU) in the following way:
+Further the replacement might have benefits in terms of reduced bandwidth and processing load the to the receiving Rx client (compared to transmitting the presentation content as overlay parallel to the 360-degree content).
+We can consider the replacement of image data in the 360-degree video as a special case of overlays that should either be handled in the sending client of the 360-video or in the network (MRF/MCU) in the following way:

 Signal that content replacement is available